Can I tell you one of the most common misconceptions in SEO?

 These are the big blue buttons that show up under your cover image.
 To edit them just hover over them to reveal this drop down menu:

-And then edit the button to include a link back to your site.
+And then edit the button to include a link back to your site, just like that:

 Link #5: Your Profile And Cover Photo Descriptions